It was 9:00 p.m. on a Friday night.

 Do you study the right type of content that helps you meet your goals?
 Or do you keep reading publications that you think will help you, but you don’t end up acting on the advice they offer?

-I’m not asking those questions to criticize your choices — we all fall down rabbit holes online and check out blog posts and videos that don’t contribute to our productivity.
+I’m not asking those questions to criticize your choices — we all fall down rabbit holes online and check out blog posts, videos, or inspirational quotes for writers that don’t contribute to our productivity.

 But reviewing how you spend your time and energy is one of the most important things you can do.
 It helps you assess your current habits and change them, if necessary, to focus on more meaningful work.